inf0rmer/mixologist/README.md

 # Mixologist

-A simple mixin manager, designed to operate with Backbone but framework agnostic enough to be used with other frameworks.
+A simple mixin manager, designed to operate with Backbone but framework agnostic enough to be used with other stuff.
 The only dependency is [Underscore](http://underscorejs.org/).

 ## How does it work?
 The main ```Mixologist.mix``` function accepts any number of arguments.
 The first argument is the object that your mixins will be composed into, and the rest are your mixins.